As condo crashed down, they escaped through smoke and ruin

 “All I could see was just white dust, very thick.
 I could barely see the balcony railing.”

-Marian Lopez was disoriented.
-The 67-year-old fumbled for shoes as her husband pressed her impatiently.

-The Lopez family has lived for two decades on the street side of the condo that's still partially intact.
-Alfredo used to joke to his wife she'd have to bury him there.

-When he opened the front door that night, half of the building was gone.
+The Lopez family — Alfredo is 61, his wife Marian, 67 — lives on the street side of the condo that's still partially intact, but when he opened the front door half of the building was gone.
 A jagged five-foot chunk of flooring barely left enough room to escape.

 “There was no hallway, no ceiling, no apartments, no walls, nothing.”

 “I was petrified.
 I really thought, ‘This is it.
-We are going to die’.”
+We are going to die’,” Alfredo Lopez said.

 Sometimes, the line between life and death is as seemingly random as an ocean or street view, an odd or even unit.
 While 126 residents, mostly from the oceanside units, are among the missing nine days later, many others barely escaped.
-With the elevator collapsed, the survivors descended the cracked stairwell that had separated from the wall, along the way helping neighbors they met for the first time and others they'd known for years, all “joined through this tragedy for forever now,” says Albert Aguero, who helped an 88-year-old stranger to safety.
+With the elevator collapsed, the survivors descended the cracked stairwell that had separated from the wall, along the way helping neighbors they met for the first time and others they'd known for years.

 While their escape felt agonizingly long, it all unfolded in mere minutes.
 In those perilous seconds, before the world knew of the more than the 22 who perished and the many missing, they were fighting to survive.

-Down on the first floor, recent college graduate Gabriel Nir had just finished a late night workout and was in the kitchen cooking salmon.
-The rest of the family would normally be asleep, but his 15-year-old sister had just returned from babysitting and was in the shower, his dad was out of town and his mom had just come home from an event.
+On the first floor, recent college graduate Gabriel Nir had just finished a late night workout and was in the kitchen cooking salmon.

-Outside, he noticed the car deck had caved into the parking garage.
+They rushed to the lobby.
+Outside, they noticed the car deck had caved into the parking garage.
 Car alarms were blaring, emergency lights were flashing and water was rapidly filling the garage where pipes had burst.

-He ran back to the lobby, where the choking dust cloud was making it difficult to see.
-Residents from upstairs were running out the door screaming, many still in pajamas, one man pushing a baby stroller.
+Choking dust cloud was making it difficult to see.
+Residents from upstairs were running out the door screaming, many still in pajamas.

 It was getting harder to breathe.
-The rumbling intensified, as he pushed his mom and sister safely into the street.
+The rumbling intensified, and Gabriel pushed his mom and sister into the street.

 “Run, run,” he ordered.